acm-projects/French-Press/README.md

 * [Android Studio] - You should know why.
 * [git] - Pretty terminal.

+### Building an API
+> The trouble with creating an app with local coffee shop data, is that there is no pre-existing API that has all that information for you.
+For French Press, the team will have to gather data on foot inputing the data into their own API!
+Which means lots of coffee drinking and coffee shop visiting.

+##### Here's a few "local" coffee shops to start at
+- I Love U A-Latte - 581 W Campbell Rd #125, Richardson, TX 75080
+- 1418 Coffee House - 1418 K Ave, Plano, TX 75074
+- Pearl Cup Coffee - 2701 Custer Pkwy #917, Richardson, TX 75080
+- Cafe Brazil - 2071 N Central Expy, Richardson, TX 75080
+- White Rock Castle - 10105 E NW Hwy, Dallas, TX 75238
+- Houndstooth - 1900 N Henderson Ave, Dallas, TX 75206
+- Merit Coffee Co. - 2639 Main St, Dallas, TX 75226
+- Black Forest Coffee - 5801 Northwest Hwy, Dallas, TX 75231

 ### Installation

 ##### Getting started with React Native: